awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-libraries.md

   + [FindMatches transform](https://docs.aws.amazon.com/glue/latest/dg/machine-learning.html#find-matches-transform)

   These feature are available only within the AWS Glue job system\.

+## Developing Locally using Docker image<a name="develop-local-docker-image"></a>

+Docker image gives you a 2 step process to set up a container with AWS glue binaries and Jupyter/Zeppelin notebook server.
+Check [this blog](https://aws.amazon.com/blogs/big-data/developing-aws-glue-etl-jobs-locally-using-a-container/) for details.

 ## Developing Locally with Python<a name="develop-local-python"></a>